First: what the waiver actually is

 Three quick checks:

 - Are you even an ABAWD?
 The time limit only applies to able-bodied adults 18–64 with no dependents.
-If you have a child under 14, are 60+, are pregnant, or have a disability, the time limit generally does not apply to you at all.
+If you have a child under 14, are 65 or older, are pregnant, or have a disability, the time limit generally does not apply to you at all.

 - Did your area lose its waiver?
 Ask your state SNAP office whether your county is still waived for the current period — waiver maps changed when the rule took effect.